oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/convolution2d/README.md

 ******************************************************
 Check a defective frame followed by a good frame...
 ******************************************************

-Reading input image ../test_bitmaps/test_0.bmp
+INFO: Load image ../test_bitmaps/test_0.bmp
-INFO: convert to vvp type.
 INFO: WriteFrameToPipe(): writing 2048 pixels to pipe with 2 pixels in parallel.
 INFO: WriteFrameToPipe(): writing 4096 pixels to pipe with 2 pixels in parallel.
-INFO: WriteDummyPixelsToPipe(): storing dummy pixels to pipe with 2 pixels in parallel.
+INFO: WriteDummyPixelsToPipe(): writing dummy pixels to pipe with 2 pixels in parallel.
-INFO: WriteDummyPixelsToPipe(): wrote 96 dummy streaming beats.
+INFO: WriteDummyPixelsToPipe(): wrote 64 dummy streaming beats.

 *********************
 Launch RGB2Grey kernel